 Evidence of Paleo-Indian culture dates back to about 9000 B.C. here.
-The Archaic and Late Pre-Historic culture sites date from about 6000 B.C.
+The Archaic and Neo-American culture sites date from about 6000 B.C.
 These occur near today's water sources, so climate conditions then were probably similar to now.
 The Archaic people used the atl-atl, a dart-pointed throwing stick, to hunt game animals.
-The Late Pre-Historics used the bow and arrow.
+The Neo-Americans used the bow and arrow.
 Spaniard Cabeza de Vaca encountered their descendants in his 1535 expedition through the area.
 In the 1640s the major Indians here were the Tobosas, Salineros, Chisos, and Tepehuanes, who fought Spanish encroachment and enslavement.
 Spanish horses enabled the Mescalero Apaches to expand their range and dominate the area by the 1740s.
+They became the Chisos Apaches.
 By the 1840s, the Comanches, also with Spanish horses, dominated an enormous range focused on the Big Bend.
-When
+When troops.
+Col. William H. Shafter (right inset) continued the Army's Indian pacification after March 1881.
+Not all Indians were hostile.
+The painting, by Capt.
+Arthur Lee, shows West Texas Indians trading at Fort Davis.